Old House, Pirot

 The Old House is a Hristic family house in Tijabara, Pirot.
-Built in 1848, it was placed under protection of the Serbian state in 1953, and in 1979 it became a Monument of Culture of Exceptional Importance for Serbia.
-After that, the Old House became a museum.
+Built in 1848 for merchant Hrista Jovanović, it has been the property of the Serbian state since 1953, and in 1979 it became a Monument of Culture of Exceptional Importance for Serbia.
+After WWII, the Old House became a museum, opening to the public in 1956.
 It is Pirot's best preserved example of traditional architecture from the mid-19th century.
-It belonged to respectable trader Hrista Jovanović.

 History

-The house took two years to construct and was completed on April 5 1848, as confirmed in an engraving on the building's floor.
-Hrista Jovanović needed permission from the Turkish authorities to build it, as he intended for it to be significant, with two floors.
-Thus, he built one of Pirot's most luxurious Christian houses in the mid-nineteenth century on the outskirts of the town.
+Construction took two years and was completed on April 5, 1848, according to a plaque on the building's ground floor.
+It is one of Pirot's most luxurious mid-nineteenth century Christian houses.
+Due to the building's size and multiple stories, Jovanović needed permission from the Turkish authorities to construct it, resulting in its location on the outskirts of the town.

-Unfortunately, no information currently exists about the craftsmen who built it.
-To this day, it is still unclear who designed it – whether it was "Little Rista" who dreamed it up while travelling through the Ottoman Empire for trade purposes, or skilled builders.
+No information remains about the craftsmen who built the house.
+It remains unclear whether Jovanović had it designed by an architect, or dreamed it himself up while traveling through the Ottoman Empire for trade purposes.

-Hrista Jovanović lived in this house with his family before it was passed down to his descendants, whose surname changed from Jovanović to Hristić.
+Hrista Jovanović occupied the house, and it was inherited by his descendants, whose surname changed from Jovanović to Hristić.
 After World War II, the building was turned into a museum by the municipality of Pirot.

 Construction and layout

-The building is crowned by a unique, gazebo-style roof, while wooden window frames and decorated lathes on the building's corners add features to its bright white facade.
+The building is crowned by a unique, gazebo-style roof.
+Wooden window frames and decorated lathes on the building's corners add features to its bright white facade.
 Through the porch is the hall, which features a fireplace and storage for flour and wood.
 This room is flanked by two bedrooms.
 A wooden staircase leads to the spacious upstairs living room, which is divided into: